 is the Office and Engagement Coordinator at 371, working on a few projects in development including a radio series addressing gun violence.
-Paul is primarily a visual artist and member of the Justseeds Artists’ Cooperative, an international decentralized network of visual artists that produce work with and for social and environmental justice organizations and movements.
-He is a co-founder of the Riverwest24, an annual 24 hour bicycle race and community project in Milwaukee entering it’s sixth year.
-Other projects include curating visual art within the Riverwest Public House and co-curating a lecture series there called Night School that combines academics, activism, and the arts to explore cohesive understanding and strategies to issues facing Milwaukee and beyond.
+Paul is a visual artist and member of the Justseeds Artists’ Cooperative, an international decentralized network of visual artists that produce work with and for social and environmental justice movements.
+He is a co-founder of the Riverwest24, an annual 24 hour bicycle race and community project in Milwaukee entering it’s eighth year.
+Other projects include co-curating a lecture series called Night School that combines academics, activism, and the arts to explore cohesive understanding and strategies to issues facing Milwaukee and beyond.
 Paul is also a co-founder of a mobile experimental cultural and independent media center called ReciproCITY.
-Paul is a 2013 Mary L. Nohl Fund Fellow and his visual artwork can be found in various collections and public places, including on permanent display at the Villard Square Library in North Milwaukee.
-Paul has a BFA in Photography from the Milwaukee Institute of Art and Design
+He was a 2013 Mary L. Nohl Fund Fellow and his visual artwork can be found in various collections and public places, including on permanent display at the Villard Square Library in North Milwaukee.
+Paul has a BFA in Photography from the Milwaukee Institute of Art and Design.

 is a producer of our doc about a mine in Northern Wisconsin, which we’re producing for Al Jazeera America.
 He started as an intern and soon became a production associate at 371.
 He records sound and oversees archival footage research for many projects, including As Goes Janesville.
 He helped to produce “Everyone Leads,” a short video to promote the work of Public Allies CEO Paul Schmitz.
 He associate produced a series of videos for City Year and a video that tells the story of Spark!, a consortium of museums using their collections to help people with dementia share the arts with their families and care givers.